Yorkshire cycling website

 Entrance to the features area

-If you want to ride the 'features area', you can turn left up a track along the edge of the Beecroft Plantation, to point D on Yorkshire Water's map, and the entrance is on your right.
+If you want to ride the 'features area', you have to turn left at the first junction (up a track along the edge of the Beecroft Plantation), and straight on (rather than right) at the second junction.
+Just before the track reaches the road, the entrance to the features area is on your right.
+Again, it's discreet rather than indicated with lights, music, and fireworks.

 Bottom of the features area

-Just before you reach Rues Lane, there's a little right/left dogleg, off the track and into the woods.
-It's easy to miss, but not the end of the world if you do.
-Cross Rues Lane, and there's a gate and another information board.
+Just before you reach Rues Lane, there's a little right/left dogleg, off the track where it goes past a house which is being restored (July 2018), and into the woods.
+Cross Rues Lane, and on the other side of the road there's a gate and an information board.
 Go through the gate and follow the track, and you pass some beech trees on the right.

 Beech trees after crossing Rues Lane